Home » Southeast Asia » Vietnam Google Maps & Wiki

 Did you know that the legal system of Vietnam is civil law system; note – the civil code of 2005 reflects a European-style civil law?

-The total number of population in Vietnam: 95,261,021 (July 2016 estimate) with a population growth rate of 0.95% (2016 estimate) and the most widely spoken language(s) are Vietnamese (official language), English (increasingly favored as a second language), some French, Chinese, and Khmer, mountain area languages (Mon-Khmer and Malayo-Polynesian).
-In these days, Vietnam has to face with a net migration rate of -0.3 migrant(s) / 1,000 population (2016 estimate).
+The total population in Vietnam: 95,261,021 (July 2016 estimate) with a population growth rate of 0.95% (2016 estimate) and the most widely spoken language(s) are Vietnamese (official language), English (increasingly favored as a second language), some French, Chinese, and Khmer, mountain area languages (Mon-Khmer and Malayo-Polynesian).
+These days, Vietnam has to face a net migration rate of -0.3 migrant(s) / 1,000 population (2016 estimate).

 You may find the following ethnic groups in Vietnam nowadays; Kinh (Viet) 85.7%, Tay 1.9%, Thai 1.8%, Muong 1.5%, Khmer 1.5%, Mong 1.2%, Nung 1.1%, Hoa 1%, other 4.3%note: 54 ethnic groups are recognized by the Vietnamese Government (2009 estimate).